 Great Lakes-St. Lawrence River Shoreline Landowners and Businesses 2019 High Water Impacts Questionnaire

-How have you been impacted by high water levels along the Great Lakes and St. Lawrence River shoreline in 2019?
+Were you impacted by high water levels along the Great Lakes and St. Lawrence River shoreline in 2019?

 After some basic location questions, you can choose to: